sava-jcript/sava-jcript/README.md

 - 🔭 I’m currently working on opening my own company
 - 🌱 I’m currently learning ReactJS and NodeJS
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about your ideas.
-We can make it born
+- 💬 Ask me about your ideas, we can bring solutions
 - 📫 How to reach me: diegofreitas.olveira01@gmail.com